confluence gantt chart

 Your Jira Timeline will appear in Confluence.
 As you update your data in Jira, the changes will be reflected in the embed in Confluence.

-Confluence Gantt Chart – In summary
+Confluence Gantt Chart – In Summary

 Gantt Charts in Confluence are not built-in, despite the desire of so many Confluence users to represent and share their data in Gantt Charts.
 While Confluence is an excellent collaborative knowledge-sharing platform, its lack of native Gantt chart functionality poses a serious limitation for many users.